 5. Gallipoli

 The Battle of Gallipoli is not only one of the British Army’s most spectacular failures of World War I, it’s one of its most spectacular failures ever.
-The Entente Allies of World War I had hoped to capture and take control of the Dardanelles and the Turkish Straits to control the movement of the navies of the Central Powers.
+The Entente Allies of World War I had hoped to capture and control the Dardanelles and the Turkish Straits to restrict the movement of the navies of the Central Powers.

-Although the Ottoman Empire forced the allied invasion force out of Gallipoli and forced it to abandon any hope of capturing the straits, both sides suffered a quarter of a million men killed, wounded or missing during the battle.
-Although the Ottomans could claim victory, their empire also was a casualty of Gallipoli.
-A civil war soon broke out after the end of World War I, creating the modern state of Turkey.
+Although the Ottoman Empire pushed the allied invasion force out of Gallipoli and forced it to abandon any hope of capturing the straits, both sides suffered a quarter of a million men killed, wounded, or missing during the battle.
+Although the Ottomans could claim victory, their empire was also a casualty of the Battle of Gallipoli.
+A civil war soon broke out after the end of World War I, leading to the creation of the modern state of Turkey.